Police investigating after referees injured in brawl during BREC basketball game

 A search on BREC’s website showed adult basketball games are underway.
 The park service was expected to release a comment later Tuesday evening.

 Problems at the indoor court during basketball games have spawned warnings this year.
-In January, an irate parent attacked a basketball official less than two weeks before the winter season ended.
+In January, an irate parent attacked a basketball official during a non-BREC sporting event, less than two weeks before the winter season ended.
 Then, league organizers chastised unruly parents and increased security for the final games.

 Sanctioned high school play has even proved violent.
 In February, the LHSAA warned parents and fans at high school sporting events to be a “fan not a fanatic” after brawls at basketball games.
 The LHSAA said it was having trouble recruiting referees because of the atmosphere.